Search

 • Start typing an item's ID, name, or description.

 You can limit your search to a more specific item type, by clicking on the item type in the search results.
 For example, assume you want to find all features beginning with 184.
 Type in 184 and wait for the search results.
 The search results show features, issues, and tasks that begin with 184 with a header for each item type.
-Click on the Features heading to only show features that begin with the 184 prefix.
+Click on the Features heading to only show features that begin with 184.

 Tip: Use this method to avoid opening parallel instances of the product in multiple tabs.